APPLE 'iCLOUD' - PERTINENT QUESTIONS

 including downloading of purchased iTunes songs, and 5GB space for

-Backup, Mail, Photo Journal and Documents.
+Backup, Mail, Photo Journal, Documents and iCloud Drive if enabled.

 personally added iTunes songs at $24.99 p.a.